-A yellowish appearance to the skin and “jaundice eyes”.
+A yellowish appearance to the skin and “jaundiced eyes."

-It is important that the baby gets in enough milk, so that he/she can pass stools, through which the bilirubin is expelled.
+It is essential that the baby gets in enough milk so that he/she can pass stools, through which the bilirubin is expelled.
 Try to breastfeed as often as possible.

 Parents can also decide to take a minimalist approach to psychological jaundice treatment and choose to use indirect sunlight instead of Phototherapy.